Chart Color Schemes

 Currambine - Kinross has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects likely to impact the area.
-Notable ones include Meridian Park Industrial Estate, Iluka Beach Residential Estate (stages ongoing), Kinross College Senior School Expansion, and Currambine Community Centre & Library Upgrade.
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 17 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Meridian Park Industrial Estate, Iluka Beach Residential Estate (Stages ongoing), Kinross College Senior School Expansion, and Currambine Community Centre & Library Upgrade, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.